datascientistasociety/ServiceManual/Policies/FundingPlan.md

 ## Tickets Pay for Program Events
 Occasionally there are ticketed events.
 A nominal fee helps plan for attendance, and may cover costs associated with that event.
 See [ProgramsOverview](../ProgramsHandbook/ProgramsOverview.md) for approved expenses.

 We recognize that many groups are configured with a discount for members.
 Unfortnately, Meetup does not allow tier-priced ticketing.
-One work around is to create two Meetup events, one for authenticated members, and one for general.
+One work around is to create two Meetup events, one for regular members, and one for general.

 The standard for membership discounts per ticket is 25%.